la19074/sw_tools_notes/git.md

 `$ git checkout HEAD -- FILE`
 Same, but only for FILE.

+`$ git checkout HEAD~1`
+Check out the commit at HEAD - 1.

+### Undoing Changes

+`$ git reset HEAD`
+Moves the current head of the branch back to the specified commit (here it's HEAD).
+This changes the commit history by "rolling back" changes and should only be used if you haven't pushed those changes.

+`$ git revert HEAD`
+Reverse a specific commit, in this case HEAD.
+This would create a new commit with the reversed changes.

+`git restore .`
+Restores all unstaged files to the last commit.

 `$ git reset --hard HEAD # Remove all changes`
 `$ git clean -dfx # Delete all untracked files`
 If you changed a lot of stuff.

-`$ git checkout HEAD~1`
-Check out the commit at HEAD - 1.

-`$ git checkout HEAD~1`
-Return to the latest commit.

-`$ git revert HEAD`
-Reverse a commit, in this case HEAD.

 ### Clone Repository